 The imposing fountain in late Renaissance style, one of the most important sights of the Sicilian metropolis, has an eventful history.

-Originally commissioned in the 16th century for a private Tuscan villa, the building found its destination in Palermo.
+In the 16th century, originally commissioned for a Tuscan private villa, the structure found its destination in Palermo.
 Like no other monument, it attracts attention and has caused heated tempers in the past.

 The cathedral is not only impressive from the outside, but is also convincing from the inside with its baroque-looking basilica.
 The underground crypt and the treasury are particularly worth seeing.
 Here lie the relics of former archbishops of the city, the relics of Santa Rosalia and royal tombs such as that of Frederick II.